 How do I print a picture or attachment sent in an e-mail?

-- Open the picture you want to print in an image viewer.
+- Open the picture you want to print in an image viewer or editor program.

-- Once the image has been opened you should be able to print the image from the image editor you are using to view it by clicking File and Print.
+- Once the image has been opened, you should be able to print the image from the program you are using to view it by clicking File and Print.
 If the program you are using to view images does not have this feature, try an alternative image editor.

 In some situations, you may receive an e-mail with multiple pictures.
 If these pictures are small, you can also print the images all at once by following the steps below.

-- Open a word processor such as Microsoft Word, OpenOffice Writer, or other program that supports the ability to add a picture.
+- Open a word processor such as Microsoft Word, OpenOffice Writer, or another program that supports the ability to add a picture.

 - Open the image and copy the image into the clipboard.
-Often right-clicking the image and choosing copy is the easiest method of doing this.
+Often right-clicking with your mouse on the image and selecting Copy is the easiest method of doing this.
 You may also be able to select the image and press Ctrl + C on the keyboard to copy the image.

 - Switch back to the word processor and paste the image into the document.
 This can be done by right-clicking with your mouse on the image and selecting Paste or clicking Edit in the program's top menu bar and selecting Paste usually.
 You may also be able to press Ctrl + V on the keyboard to paste the image.

 - Once all pictures have been added to the word processing document and adjusted, print the document.

 If you have another type of attachment you want to print, it must be opened in the program that supports that file type.
-For example, a PDF file may open in Adobe Acrobat, a Word or .DOC file would open in Microsoft Word, and a .xls or Excel file would open in Excel.
-Once the file has been open in a program, print the file from within that program.
+For example, a PDF file can be opened in Adobe Reader or Adobe Acrobat, a .DOC or Word file would open in Microsoft Word, and a .XLS or Excel file would open in Microsoft Excel.
+Once the file has been opened in a program, print the file from within that program.

 If you're unable to open the attachment, it's likely that the program required to open the file is not installed on the computer or the attachment's file extension has not been associated with any installed program on the computer.
-For example, if you do not have Microsoft Word or a compatible program installed on the computer and a .DOC file is sent to you in e-mail you'll be unable to open that file.
-In order to support this type of file, you must purchase and install Microsoft Word or install one of the free Word alternatives.
+For example, if you do not have Microsoft Word or a compatible program installed on the computer and a .DOC file is sent to you in an e-mail, you'll will not be able to open that file.
+In order to open this type of file, you must purchase and install Microsoft Word or install one of the free Word alternatives.